fortin-alex/peoples-anthem/doc/setting-up-spotify.md

 This file is used in `peoples-anthem/code/peoples_anthem.py` and its information is passed to the Spotify API's via the [Spotipy](https://spotipy.readthedocs.io/en/2.16.1/) python package.

 ## 2. How to get your Spotify `client_id`
-In this section, we are going to get the `client_id` for each person that we will be recognizing.
+In this section, we are going to get the `client_id` for each person that we will be recognized.
+The `client_id` is essentially the same as your username but it looks like a random string of characters.

 In the example below, `peoples-anthem/conf/config.yml` is configured to work for 2 people: `alice` and `bob`.